anordertoreclaim/PixelCNN/README.md

 ![PixelCNN architecture](https://github.com/anordertoreclaim/PixelCNN/blob/master/.images/architecture.png?raw=true)

 Causal block is the same as gated block, except that it has neither residual nor skip connections, its input is image instead of a tensor with depth of *hidden_fmaps* and it uses mask of type A instead of B of a usual gated block.

 Skip results are summed and ran through a ReLu – 1x1 Conv – ReLu block.
 Then the final convolutional layer is applied, which outputs a tensor that represents unnormalized probabilities of each color level for each color channel of each pixel in the image.

 # Training and sampling
 ### Train
 In order to train the model, use the `python train.py` command and set optional arguments if needed.

+Model's state dictionary is saved to `model/params.pth` by default.
+Samples which are generated during training are saved to `train_samples` folder by default.
 ```
 $ python train.py -h
 usage: train.py [-h] [--epochs EPOCHS] [--batch-size BATCH_SIZE]